Drblessing/notes/ai/projects-guide.md

 - Create practice schedules and exercises
 - Find local venues, open mics, or competitions
 - Market your music online
+- **Social Media Campaign**: Create posts, hashtags, and engagement strategies
+- **Songwriting**: Compose original melodies and lyrics
+- Suggest enhanced equipment as budget and quality improves
+- Help hire session musicians or producers on fiverr or upwork
+- Create a website or portfolio to showcase your music
+- Create setlists for gigs

 ## Ubuntu Server Dashboard Project